 Next, we examined the presence of multivariate outliers through the Minimum Covariance Determinant approach using the Routliers R package.
 We detected 39 multivariate outliers.
 Hence, robust analyses were selected to avoid biasing the models’ results.
-Specifically, to predict the number of risk behaviors (0 thru 8), we conducted a hierarchical robust negative binominal regression (an analysis best fitted for count data with negative binominal distribution) using the robmixglm R package and nbinom family.
-In the first step of the analysis, we introduced measures that were highlighted as potential risk factors for at-risk youth: parental family status (married, unmarried), whether parents knew where the adolescent was spending time, whether parents were involved in what happened in school, whether the adolescent lived with parents (yes/ no), whether sibling(s) had dropped out of school (yes/no), whether the adolescent had switched elementary school (yes/no) or junior high school (yes/no), academic difficulties, having an adult to turn to at school, friends who do drugs (yes/no), gender (boys, girls), ADHD (yes/no), sexual trauma (yes/no), and degree of emotional difficulties.
-In the second step of the analysis, we added measures that might serve as unique risk factors in CRC: being a member of a newly religious family (yes/no), difficulties managing religious demands at school, fragile faith, and internet exposure (yes/no).
+Specifically, to predict the number of risk behaviours (0 thru 8), we conducted a hierarchical robust negative binominal regression (an analysis best fitted for count data with negative binominal distribution) using the robmixglm R package and nbinom family.
+In the first step of the analysis, we introduced measures that were highlighted as potential risk factors for at-risk youth: parental family status (married, unmarried), whether parents knew where the adolescent was spending time, whether parents were involved in what happened in school, whether the adolescent lived with parents (yes/ no), whether sibling(s) had dropped out of school (yes/no), whether the adolescent had switched elementary or junior high school (yes/no), academic difficulties, having an adult to turn to at school, friends who do drugs (yes/no), gender (boys, girls), ADHD (yes/no), sexual trauma (yes/no), and degree of emotional difficulties.
+In the second step of the analysis, we added measures that might serve as unique risk factors in CRC: coming from a newly religious family (yes/no), difficulties managing religious demands at school, fragile faith, and internet exposure (yes/no).
 In the final step of the analysis, we added the 2-way interactions between gender and all other variables.
-To facilitate interpretation and avoid multicollinearity, quantitative measures were centered around their grand mean and dichotomous measures as 0.5 and -0.5 (i.e., effect coded with a 1-point difference between values).
+To facilitate interpretation and avoid multicollinearity, quantitative measures were centred around their grand mean and dichotomous measures as 0.5 and -0.5 (i.e., effect coded with a 1-point difference between values).
 Interaction terms that still caused multicollinearity were excluded from the analyses and significant interactions were probed by simple slopes test using the interactions R package.

 Results

-Predicting the number of risk behaviors
+Predicting the number of risk behaviours

 Results are presented in Table 1.
-The analysis indicated that the traditional risk factors explained 22.36% of the variance, which reflects a moderate-sized model with respect to its effect size (Cohen, 1988).
-Specifically, having friends who take drugs, being a boy, and having a history of sexual trauma were all significantly and uniquely linked with a greater degree of risk behaviors.
-Two marginally significant results also emerged, indicating that switching junior high schools and having parents who do not know where the adolescent spends time are associated with more risk behaviors.
+The analysis indicated that the traditional risk factors explained 22.36% of the variance, reflecting a moderate-sized model regarding its effect size (Cohen, 1988).
+Specifically, having friends who take drugs, being a boy, and having a history of sexual trauma were all significantly and uniquely linked with a greater degree of risk behaviours.
+Two marginally significant results also emerged, indicating that switching junior high schools and having parents unaware of where the adolescent spends time are associated with more risk behaviours.

-Adding the unique risk factors in CRCs in the second step of the analysis significantly added 4% to the explained variance of risk behaviors, Δχ2(4) = 17.33, p = 0.0017 (a weak addition with respect to effect size; Cohen, 1988).
-The analysis revealed that coming from a newly religious family and difficulties in managing religious demands at school were significantly associated with more risk behaviors above and beyond the contribution of traditional risk factors.
-One marginally significant result also emerged, indicating that having fragile religious faith is associated with more risk behaviors.
+Adding the unique risk factors in CRCs in the second step of the analysis significantly added 4% to the explained variance of risk behaviours, Δχ2(4) = 17.33, p = 0.0017 (a weak addition with respect to effect size; Cohen, 1988).
+The analysis revealed that coming from a newly religious family and difficulties in managing religious demands at school were significantly associated with more risk behaviours, beyond the contribution of traditional risk factors.
+One marginally significant result also emerged, indicating that having fragile religious faith is associated with more risk behaviours.

 [Table 1 insert here]